How to add a new page

 There are two primary page types: standard pages and open pages.

-Page names are important since they appear in the page's URL and bread crumb trail.
+Page names or titles are important since they appear in the page's URL and bread crumb trail.
 Both the URL and bread crumb trail help site visitors easily identify where they are, and therefore it is important to follow a couple guidelines.

 Name the home page "Welcome"

 - Reason: Maintains consistency across all sites.

 Do not use the name of your folder in the title of your page

 - Reason: The name your folder and will show up on the URL and breadcrumb trail next to the page name.
 See images below where "Art Museum" is the name of the folder and "Mission Statement" is the name of the page.